NYUGameCenter/Unity-Git-Config/README.md

 # Unity-Git-Config
-We've put together some git configuration files to cover the majority of Unity/Git use cases & identify as many large file types as possible prevent your repos from filling up with cruft.
+We've put together some git configuration files to cover the majority of Unity/Git use cases.
+If you set these up at the start, they should prevent your repos from filling up with cruft.
+These scripts & config files ensure that all large files are tracked by git lfs, and the pre-commit/post-merge hooks ensure that meta files stay properly in sync.

 Want more info?
 Here's some of the posts we refered to when building these:
   * http://www.gamasutra.com/blogs/TimPettersen/20161206/286981/The_complete_guide_to_Unity__Git.php